fdformula/MathlyLua/README.md

 and even `plot`.
 They make coding and testing a thought/algorithm much easier and faster than working in most other programming languages.
 If there is anything many love the most about MATLAB, these tools are.

-Mathly uses Plotly JavaScript graphing tools (see https://plotly.com/javascript/) to plot graphs of single-variable functions.
+Mathly uses Plotly JavaScript graphing tools (see https://plotly.com/javascript/) to plot graphs of functions.
 Therefore, graphs are shown in an internet browser.

 The entire mathly tool together with Lua is less than 5 MB, while providing enough features for instructors and college students to introduce and/or implement many numerical algorithms.
 Because it is super lightweight and fast as well,